ballardt/nvenc-live/code/README.md

 # Introduction

+RATS was built using Ubuntu 17 and a GTX 1080 Ti.
+Any recent Ubuntu distro and a GPU with NVENCODE should work, but may require changes to the installation process.
 The goal of RATS is to encode a raw video file (YUV420p) into an HEVC bitstream in real-time in such a way that different parts of the video are encoded at different bitrates.
 This is accomplished by rearranging the pixels in the source then encoding each frame twice--once at a high bitrate, and once at a low one.
 Finally, the resulting bitstreams are stitched together into a single image containing some high-bitrate parts and some low-bitrate parts, and the pieces that aren’t used in the final image are simply discarded.

 This document will focus on the implementation of RATS and its usage.
 For a more thorough discussion on the idea behind RATS, see the demo paper.
 For any questions or comments, please contact trevorcoleballard@gmail.com.